Acupuncture and Oriental Medicine

 What is Acupuncture?

 Acupuncture is one of the modalities of Oriental Medicine (O.M.).
 This treatment consists of fine needles placed into the body at points shown to be effective in the treatment of specific health concerns.
+These points have been mapped out by practitioners for over two thousand years.
+There are more than one-thousand actual points which stimulate your body's natural "Qi" or "vital energy".
+Using current research, we now know there is much more involved in how acupuncture works.

-Some treatments may include herbal treatment, Guasha, and cupping.
-Acupuncturists can treat a vast majority of ailments including these common conditions:
+Some treatments may include herbal treatment, Gua-sha, and cupping.
+Acupuncturists can treat a vast majority of ailments, including these common conditions:

 -